 And then, as we pull up over a hill, I am completely struck by the view of an extremely random, abandoned, bizarre looking hole in the ground.
 WE MADE IT!

-Me and Pavel almost hug each other and simultaneously jump out of the car, running like mad men towards the pit.
-We are below the wind, and so we are immediately blown back by the heat coming out.
-The crater is much bigger, hotter and deeper than I could have imagined.
-The Door to Hell exceeds all my expectations.
+Me and Pavel almost hug each other and simultaneously jump out of the car.
+We both run straight towards the pit but are immediately blown back by the heat coming out.
+The crater is MUCH bigger, hotter and deeper than I ever imagined.
+The Door to Hell exceeds all my expectations!

 Darvaza craterThe Door to Hell is also known as the Darvaza crater, named after a nearby village.
 It originates from the 1971, when Soviet geologists were prospecting for gas.
 They accidentally hit an underground gas pocket, causing the whole thing to collapse into a deep sinkhole.
 Fearing that the crater would emit poisonous gases, they had the brilliant idea to set the whole place on fire hoping it would burn out quickly.
 But here we are, almost half a century later, and the thing is still burning.
 Not surprisingly, Turkmenistan has the fourth largest gas reserves in the world.

-After finding a better spot, my adrenaline level drops a bit.
+After finding a better spot, my adrenaline level finally drops.
 As my mind gets clearer, I am staring at a bizarre spectacle of what is best described as the world’s largest barbecue.
 The roaring flames, the incredible heat of something that was never supposed to be there.
 It’s an incredible experience standing on the edge.
-I have to watch out, there are no safety measures there whatsoever.
-If I fall in I will almost certainly face a horrible dead.
-Still me and Pavel take some daring pictures.
-Looking back perhaps not the best idea, but let’s just say I did it for you guys.
+I have to watch out, there are no safety measures whatsoever.
+If I fall in I will almost certainly die the most horrible way.

-Back at the hotel I found a small notice under my door.
-It was Bilbil apologising for not being able to contact me that day and that she’s been waiting for me at reception.
+Back at the hotel I find a small notice under my door.
+It is Bilbil apologising for not being able to contact me that day and that she’s been waiting for me at reception.
 Poor girl.
-She had no clue…
+Oh she has no idea…

 Did you like this adventure?
 Would you ever want to visit the crater, or have you been?
 Let me know what it was like!